cambridgehackers/cambridge-gitorious-wiki/Kivy.markdown

 and follow the installation instructions until the SDK part.
 The SDK/NDK installation should not be necessary.

+IMPORTANT: Use cython v0.17 as 0.20 may not work. pip install cython==0.17

 For manual build and deploy instructions, click here: [[Manual Build
 |Kivy Manual Build]]